arunkapil/sudzy/README.md

 Sudzy's `ValidModel` class decorates Paris' `Model` class.
 By extending `ValidModel`, your model classes gain immediate access to validations.

-By default the `ValidModel` will store validation errors when model properties are set (for an exising model) or a new model is saved, and throw a `ValidationException` on save if errors were encountered.
+By default the `ValidModel` will store validation errors when model properties are set (for an existing model) or a new model is saved, and throw a `ValidationException` on save if errors were encountered.

 [paris]: https://github.com/j4mie/paris
 [idiorm]: https://github.com/j4mie/idiorm